 Always remember to consult your doctor before getting vaccinated if you have serious allergies or are pregnant.

 If you are travelling to areas at risk with your little ones, do get the shot one to two weeks before heading there.

 Many hospitals in Singapore provide the Japanese Encephalitis virus vaccine — just speak to your doctor about it.

 Raffles Hospital, meanwhile, matches the vaccine schedule to that of your country if you have stayed overseas for a long period of time.
 Their websites also detail the trip duration, what other vaccines you should take, travel tips, and vaccine prices.

 We at the Asianparent hope this information is useful. theAsianparent offers condolences to little Gavriella’s family.

-Share this article with your friends and family so that they are better informed and can take active steps to reduce contracting this deadly disease.
+Share this article with your friends and family so that they are better informed on the symptoms of Japanese Encephalitis and can take active steps to reduce contracting this deadly disease.

 Republished with permission from theAsianparent Indonesia.
 Translated from Indonesian and further edited by Nalika Unantenne and Kevin Wijaya Oey